glassworks-projects/glassworks-projects/README.md

 # About Me

 I'm Ryan (he/him).
+I'm a software engineer and [musician](https://www.instagram.com/adder48k/).
 Currently I'm working on [Layers](https://makelayers.com), helping to build a social and collaboration platform for musicians.
+Previously I worked on machine learning infrastructure for [Watson Assistant](https://www.ibm.com/products/watsonx-assistant).
 I'm interested in NLP, Artificial General Intelligence, and responsible and process-based AI.
 I live in Brooklyn.

 # 🔭 Projects
 ### Past